 The last check is whether the bed supports a safe routine already in place.
 Shade, water, limited heat exposure, and calm rest come first.
 Paw Cool can add a comfortable surface after those basics are handled.

-If the owner is buying because the dog is regularly exposed to risky heat, the purchase logic is wrong.
-The safer decision is to change the routine first and treat the bed as optional comfort later.
+If the owner is buying to improve an already sensible routine, Paw Cool is a stronger fit.
+If the dog is regularly exposed to risky heat, adjust the routine first and treat the bed as a comfort layer after the environment is safer.

 For flat-faced dogs, Paw Cool Oasis Bed is a cautious comfort option, not a safety guarantee.
 Use it only inside a shade, water, and heat-avoidance routine.